 I don’t work with children these days but a colleague showed me her copy of this book and I’m not surprised that it is a best-seller.
 There’s not much around in terms of CBT workbooks for children and this book also provides very helpful guidance to parents and clinicians.
 I’ve had parents contact me to ask if I will work in English with their kids.
 I usually send them to a child specialist because I am an adult specialist.
 If the CBT model interests you, I’d recommend getting a copy of this workbook, reading it yourself and then using it with your children.
 Sure it costs a bit more than the average book, but it is packed full of helpful activities and will provide you with an excellent grounding in CBT if you decide to see a therapist or counsellor in person.
 Obviously, if the difficulties are very serious or urgent, it is always best to seek help from a practitioner as soon as possible.
 In that case, get in touch with a ‘BUP’ (child and youth psychiatry) clinic directly or through a GP at Vårdcentalen.

 One last suggestion… This summer, get yourself an Amazon Kindle.
 Okay, I admit it I am biased.
 I am a Kindle convert!
 But it is so much easier than travelling with a stack of books.
-You can read all of these books on Kindle plus novels or other non-fiction books as well and the latest version even works in bed with the lights out!
+You can read all of these self help books for expats on Kindle plus novels or other non-fiction books as well and the latest version even works in bed with the lights out!
 If you don’t have one already you can buy a Kindle at this link.

 I hope to post again with some more book recommendations for inspiration, motivation and commencing a new life in Sweden.
 Just send me an email if you would like to be informed of new articles.
 I’m also available for consultations online over Skype webcam, by phone or email exchange.
 In the meantime, happy summer reading!